-Do we want 'real' traffic enforcement?
-RMA may vote on it
+QuickPoll: Do we want 'real' enforcement on Murieta's streets?

 A proposal that would result in “real” tickets for speeding and stop sign violations is expected to come before the Rancho Murieta Association board this month.
 How the board reacts may be an indicator of what level of law enforcement the community wants.